GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

     kpt live apply landing-zone --reconcile-timeout=2m --output=table
     ```

-    Note: Deploying without billing use permissions is possible but will require a user to manually add the billing account to the project.
+    **Note**: Deploying without billing use permissions is possible but will require a user to manually add the billing account to the project.
 To do this you will need to remove the Billing Section of any deployed project (projects can be found in the following directories `common/projects`,`nonprod/projects`, `prod/projects`).

-    The section looks like the following.
+    The section looks like the following and can either be commented out or deleted.
     ```
     billingAccountRef:
         # Replace "${BILLING_ACCOUNT_ID?}" with the numeric ID for your billing account